codersforcauses/workshops/docs/2022-2023-summer/mvc-mvvm-architecture-and-communications.md

     - Follow a simple, standardised protocol (HTTP, HTTPS)
     - To request a resource via a REST API, you just need to provide its URL

+## Demo
+We will be doing a demo to build simple MVC and MVVM applications (if time persists).